-It may not be writer’s block.
+It may not be a writer’s block.
 What may be happening is a lot like erectile dysfunction.
-The problem is not in your head, but a symptom of some other malady such as stress.
+The problem is not in your head, but a symptom of some other sickness such as stress.
 In most cases, It’s not that you can’t make an idea or two work for your project.
 The problem is something else that exhibits as writer’s block or a limp brain.
-Any number of chemical imbalances can cause limp brain.
+Any number of chemical imbalances can cause a limp brain.

 The question is, how do you overcome it to get some ideas laid and get paid?
-Here are 6 of my own tricks of the trade to help you out.
+Here are 6 of my tricks of the trade to help you out.

-1. Clear your Mind
+Clear your Mind

 If you don’t smoke, run.
-Run until the burn has come and gone and there’s little left of your reserves except what your will power can scrape off the bottom of your soul’s shoes.
+Run until the burn has come and gone, and there’s little left of your reserves except what your will power can scrape off the bottom of your soul’s shoes.

 If you don’t run, grab a stationary bike and pedal as hard as you can instead.
-As you come up on your third wind, there will be a moment of clarity that you’ll remember for the rest of your life.
+As you come upon your third wind, there will be a moment of clarity that you’ll remember for the rest of your life.
 (Do run this plan by your physician first before diving right in.)

-As soon as you’ve experienced this life altering state, hitch-hike back to your computer.
+As soon as you’ve experienced this life-altering state, hitch-hike back to your computer.
 You are ready, grasshopper.

-2. Finding what is not there
+Finding what is not there

 If exercise is not your thing and you prefer sitting in your reclining chair, don’t sweat it.
 There are other ways to generate an original idea.
-For instance, check out a popular, mainstream news website and perform a search for the topic on which you’re supposed to write.
+For instance, check out a popular, mainstream news website and perform a search for the topic you’re supposed to write.
 Take notes and draw a line connecting the posts that are related, noting why.

-3. Free Writing Exercise
+Free Writing Exercise

 My favorite idea-generating exercise is free writing.
 Take the topic you are struggling with and write it in bold letters across the top of five blank pieces of paper.
 Underline it and close your eyes for a moment, thinking about nothing but the topic.

 Now forget it and just start writing.
 Start with random words in no particular order.
 In about a minute, you will begin to write sentences.
-They may be unrelated but they are sentences and that indicates progress.
+They may be unrelated, but they are sentences, and that indicates progress.